Susan Elizabeth Frazier

+Early life and education

+Susan Elizabeth Frazier was born on May 29, 1864 in New York City, to Helen Eldridge Frazier and Louis M. Frazier.
+She attended public schools as a child, and Hunter College afterwards.
+When she entered the college, it was called the Female Normal and High School, and was a women's college focused on training teachers.
+During her time there, the minimum admission age was raised to 14 years old, and the length of study went from three to four years.
+She graduated in 1888.

+Career

+Teaching

+After graduating, Frazier became a substitute teacher at P.S.
+80 in New York City, teaching under a probationary license.
+Once she had substituted for the required number of hours, she applied to be placed on the eligible list of regular teachers in the city's school system, which schools would pull from to choose permanent teachers.
+She was the first African American woman to be placed on the list.
+Due to racial discrimination, she was not contacted by any school to become a regular teacher for several years.

-On February 16, 1892 she delivered an address to an audience of the Brooklyn Literary Union, called "Some Afro American Women of Mark" which has been referenced from its time of first presentation, through to contemporary books and dissertations today.
+On February 16, 1892 Frazier delivered an address to an audience of the Brooklyn Literary Union, called "Some Afro American Women of Mark" which has been referenced from its time of first presentation, through to contemporary books and dissertations today.

 In 1894 Frazier applied for the position of New York City public school teacher, at a school with white students.
 Later that year she received a request to meet in person with School 58 principal F. W. James.
 Upon meeting her, James declined to appoint her due to her African heritage, saying such an appointment could "cause trouble."
 At the time, African-Americans were restricted to teaching only other African Americans.

 She is quoted as saying at the time, "There are colored teachers in the schools of Brooklyn, Jersey City, Boston and other cities, and I think it time that the color line was obliterated in appointing a teacher in New York City."

 So she took her case to the courts, which initially rejected her plea in 1895.
-But she was eventually appointed May 26, 1896.
+The judge said that school authorities could choose any teachers they wanted from the eligible list, regardless of discrimination, even though the judge saw and condemned the racism present in the case.
+However, Frazier received an appointment in 1895 to teach in a racially integrated school in the system, becoming the first African American to teach in one of those schools in New York City.
+Her appointment was finalized May 26, 1896.
+She faced pushback from other teachers and school officials, but continued to teach until her death in 1924.